 PHASE I: Parks and Recreation Operations staff are working with contractors to remove excessive silt in the western area of Crosby Farm Park and along trails adjacent to the South Parking Lot in Hidden Falls Park.
 The silt will be deposited in the South Hidden Falls Parking Lot in anticipation of Phase II.

-PHASE II: Reconstruction of the parking lot to reduce the amount of impervious surface and reconstruct trails to increase connection and recreational opportunities per the Master Plan recommendations for Hidden Falls Park South
+PHASE II: Reconstruction of the parking lot to reduce the amount of impervious surface and reconstruct trails to increase connection and recreational opportunities per the Master Plan recommendations for Hidden Falls Park South.
+Phase II construction documents are complete and ready to bid in early 2021.
+Stay tune for future updates!

-- December 2019-March 2020- Phase I - Silt Removal in Hidden Falls and Crosby Farm Regional Park
+- December 2019-June 2020 - Phase I - Silt Removal in Hidden Falls and Crosby Farm Regional Park

-- Spring 2020- Construction of new trails and parking lot in Hidden Falls Regional Park at the South Entry
+- Spring 2021-Summer 2021 - Construction of new trails and parking lot in Hidden Falls Regional Park at the South Entry

 Hidden Falls Regional Park dates back to 1887, when it was selected by Horace Cleveland, a nationally known landscape architect and park planner, as one of four major park sites for the City of Saint Paul.
 Except for the use of a portion of the land as a tree nursery, no improvement was made in Hidden Falls Park until 1936-37, when the WPA carried out an extensive improvement program on the site.
 A small spring-fed waterfall is featured in the park, which gives the park its name.
 In the mid 1960's the park took much of its present form as work began on the park's four primary use areas: the primitive area, boat launching area, general picnic area, and scenic falls area.